 What is Seasoning an Aluminum Pan

-Seasoning an aluminum pan is a process that creates a natural layer of stick-resistant non-stick material to your pan.
+Seasoning an aluminum pan is a process that creates a natural layer of stick-resistant non-stick material for your pan.
 Seasoning will make cooking easier and make food taste better, just like when cast iron cookware is seasoned.

 Tip: Always check manufacturers’ instructions before using, cleaning, and seasoning any cookware; if unsure telephone the brands’ customer service.